-Sales in Canada during the fourth quarter of 2022 increased 8% compared to last year due to an increase in sales of specialty and commodity panels, flooring, and lumber products.
-Quebec sales increased 12% due to an increase in sales of specialty and commodity panels, flooring, and lumber products.
-Sales in Ontario increased 2% mainly due to an increase in sales of lumber products.
-Sales in Western Canada decreased 2% due to a decrease in sales of specialty and commodity panels and building materials.
-Atlantic region sales increased 16% due to an increase in sales of all product categories except flooring products.
+Sales in Canada during the fourth quarter of 2023 decreased 16% compared to last year due to a decrease in sales of all product categories except for building material.
+Quebec sales decreased 21% due to a decrease in sales of all product categories except for building material.
+Sales in Ontario decreased 23% mainly due to a decrease in sales of all product categories except for building material.
+Sales in Western Canada increased 5% due to an increase in sales of specialty and commodity panels and building material.
+Atlantic region sales increased 1% due to an increase in sales of all product categories except for building material.

-Geographical Distribution of Sales for the Fourth Quarter ended November 30, 2022
+Geographical Distribution of Sales for the Fourth Quarter ended November 30, 2023

-Sales in the United States for the fourth quarter of 2022 on US dollar basis decreased 24% compared to last year and decreased 18% on a Canadian dollar basis mostly due to a decrease in sales of all product categories except building materials.
-Finally, export sales decreased 18% during the fourth quarter of 2022 compared to last year mostly due to a decrease in sales of flooring and lumber products.
+Sales in the United States for the fourth quarter of 2023 on US dollar basis decreased 8% compared to last year and decreased 8% on a Canadian dollar basis mostly due to a decrease in sales of all product categories except building materials.
+Finally, export sales decreased 46% during the fourth quarter of 2023 compared to last year mostly due to a decrease in sales of all product categories.

-Product Distribution of Sales for the Fourth Quarter ended November 30, 2022
+Product Distribution of Sales for the Fourth Quarter ended November 30, 2023

-In terms of the distribution of sales by product, all product categories increased their sales except for building materials.
-Flooring sales during the fourth quarter of fiscal 2022 increased 2%, specialty and commodity panel sales increased 6%, building materials sales decreased 5%, and lumber sales increased 6% compared to last year.
+In terms of the distribution of sales by product, all product categories decreased their sales except for building materials.
+Flooring sales during the fourth quarter of fiscal 2023 decreased 25%, specialty and commodity panel sales decreased 12%, building materials sales increased 5%, and lumber sales decreased 18% compared to last year.